jphaugla/Digital-Banking-CockroachDB/README.md

   * if you run saveTransaction.sh again while looking at the control center topic pane, the message will be visible.
 If you put offset of 0, both messages will be visible.
   * application will create the kafka topic on first usage of the topic.
 * Call kafka API to create the CockroachDBSink using provided script.
 DO THIS FROM your local Mac
+* *NOTE:*  This has been automated in the ansible script so just verify from Kafka that this *cockroach-sink-json-transform* sink is created
 ```bash
 cd Digital-Banking-CockroachDB/scripts
 #  change localhost to the external/public ip address for the kafka node in the last line.